Pickled Onion Relish Recipe

 This isn't a proper, preserved relish.
 It's meant to be used either the day it is made, or refrigerated and used up within a few days.
 But it is quick, easy, very good and still impressive!

-Cover the bowl with a plate or plastic wrap, and set aside to cool and to allow the flavours to marry.
+- Cover the bowl with a plate or plastic wrap, and refrigerate to allow the flavours to marry.
+Store in refrigerator.

 Great on hamburgers; makes enough for 4 to 6 hamburgers.
 Easily doubled or tripled.
 Instead of light brown sugar, you can use plain white sugar or a golden sugar.
 The best salt to use is a coarse salt that will wash off easily, such as Kosher salt, Maldon salt or a large granular sea salt.
 You can use regular table salt, though, if you need to.
 Optional: add a pinch or two of red pepper flake and / or a few slices of fresh ginger to the ingredients that go into the saucepan.

 Tried this recipe?Let us know how it was!